seanbetts/nAnimals/README.md

 # Welcome to 🐻 nAnimals 🐻

-This is the contracts and code for the nAniamals dApp
+This is the contract and code for the nAniamals dApp